 - Measure length and average diameter of each tube

 - Serially section at 3-4 mm intervals, or 2-3 mm if suspected malignant (including BRCA mutation).
 Submit

-- Submit at least one circumferential transverse section.
-If only a segment of the tube of less than <5mm((, ink the surgical cut surfaces and)) submit all tissue.
+- Submit 1 (or 3) circumferential transverse sections.
+If the specimen is only a segment of the tube of less than <5mm((, ink the surgical cut surfaces and)) submit all tissue.